amphp/amp/README.md

 composer require amphp/amp
 ```

-If you use this library, it's very likely you want to schedule events using [Revolt's event loop](https://revolt.run),
+If you use this library, it's very likely you want to schedule events using [Revolt](https://revolt.run),
 which you should require separately, even if it's automatically installed as a dependency.

 ```bash
 composer require revolt/event-loop
 ```

-These packages provide the basic building blocks for asynchronous applications in PHP.
-We offer a lot of repositories
+These packages provide the basic building blocks for asynchronous / concurrent applications in PHP.
+We offer a lot of packages
-building on top of these repositories, e.g.
+building on top of these, e.g.

 - [`amphp/byte-stream`](https://github.com/amphp/byte-stream) providing a stream abstraction
 - [`amphp/socket`](https://github.com/amphp/socket) providing a socket layer for UDP and TCP including TLS